CDC’s Rochelle Walensky resigns, citing pandemic transition

 Walensky’s last day will be June 30, CDC officials said, and an interim director wasn’t immediately named.
 She sent a resignation letter to President Joe Biden and announced the decision at a CDC staff meeting.

-Walensky, 54, has been the agency’s director for a little over two years.
-In her letter to Biden, she expressed “mixed feelings” about the decision and didn’t say exactly why she was stepping down, but said the nation is at a moment of transition as emergency declarations come to an end.
+Walensky, 54, has been the agency’s director for a little over two years, and the announcement took many health experts by surprise.
+In her letter to Biden, she expressed “mixed feelings” about the decision and didn’t explain exactly why she was stepping down, but said the nation is at a moment of transition as emergency declarations come to an end.

 “I have never been prouder of anything I have done in my professional career,” she wrote.